 2013 Funding Guide for Capital Projects in Sustainable Materials Management

 With this reference tool, we hope to take some of the guesswork out of grant research for capital projects in sustainable materials management.
 This reference tool was created to help guide local governments and non-profits in New York State in search of federal, state, and third party financing for sustainable capital projects.

 Report on New York State's 2010 SRF Sustainability Pilot Project

-Beginning in 2010, EPA's Office of Water and Office of Sustainable Communities jointly sponsored a pilot technical assistance program with three state CWSRF programs to explore potential modifications that could encourage investments in public infrastructure such as roads; utilities; schools; and police, fire, and ambulance service.
-New York State's program will be the focus of this report.
+Beginning in 2010, EPA's Office of Water and Office of Sustainable Communities jointly sponsored a pilot technical assistance program with three state CWSRF programs to explore potential modifications that could encourage investments in public infrastructure such as road; utilities; schools; and police, fire, and amublance service.
+New Yourk State's program will be the focus of this report.

 The goal of this report is to gather lessons learned and best practices in these pilot states and other states undertaking similar initiatives so that all SRF programs can benefit from this information and thereby facilitate more widespread adoption of practices that encourage states to focus resources in existing communities and infrastructure systems to leverage past investments.

 January 2013 Wastewater Management Handbook for Local Representatives